 What Can I Use Instead Of Garam Masala?

-And let's say you're missing some of the spices.
-No problem - to get a base taste, 2 teaspoon mix cumin with ¼ teaspoon cinnamon and ½ teaspoon allspice.
+A garam masala substitute can be made simply - to get a base taste, 2 teaspoon mix cumin with ¼ teaspoon cinnamon and ½ teaspoon allspice.

 Anti-Inflammatory Low-FODMAP Zucchini Carrot Soup (Vegan, Paleo)

 Coconut Cilantro Vegan Sweet Potato Soup

 Easy and Healthy Vegan Cauliflower Mung Bean Curry

 Easy and Hearty Paleo Chicken Tikka Masala Recipe